Personal profile

-She has published over 200 research papers and authored 4 books ‘A guide to Type 1 diabetes management, technology and everything else you need to know; ‘A Journey With Brendan’ documenting a 12 year journey as mother to her autistic son, ‘Me and My Hormones- What Can Go Wrong’ and ‘Autism Decoded-The Essential Handbook’.
+She has published over 180 research publications and authored 6 books ‘A guide to Type 1 diabetes management, technology and everything else you need to know; ‘A Journey With Brendan’ documenting a 12 year journey as mother to her autistic son (english & mandarin), ‘Me and My Hormones- What Can Go Wrong’, ‘Autism Decoded-The Essential Handbook’ and upcoming Springer Nature Textbook of Paediatric Diabetes and Diabetes Technology (Editor-in-Chief).

 She was awarded an OBE at the 2022 Platinum Jubilee Queen Elizabeth II’s Honours for Services to People with Diabetes and People with Autism and Disabilities.
 She is also recipient of numerous awards such as Diabetes UK Arnold Bloom Award 2023, winner of the Northwest Excellence in Healthcare NHS Parliamentary Awards 2020, Diabetes UK Mary McKinnon Award 2018, University of Liverpool Alumni Award 2019 and winner of 2015 Diabetes Quality in Care award.
 She is active in charitable causes to raise autism and deaf awareness and has been profiled on The Lancet journal feature in February 2023.